 What is the process to obtain a TN Visa?

 Canadian citizens are not required to obtain a visa to enter the United States.
 Instead, citizens of Canada requesting to enter on a TN visa at the Port of Entry will receive TN status with U.S. Customs and Border Protection (CBP) at the time of entering the United States.
+If you're looking for convenient way to process your visa, you can check out Canada e Visa.

 To qualify for admission, citizens of Canada, at the U.S. Port of Entry, must: